Bochkata/C-Games/GuessTheNumber/README.md

 By continuing this process,
 in the third step you narrow it down to at most 12 possibilities;
 in the fourth, to at most 6 possibilities.
-On your last guess u have 16% chance to guess right
+On your last guess u have 16% chance to guess right.